We are fortunate to have so many day trip and weekend trip options surrounding Washington DC in Maryland and Virginia.

 If you don’t want to hike, Great Falls is still worth checking out.
 There are 2 viewing platforms for you to see the falls that are just a short walk from the entrance.

 Additionally, you can just walk along the C&O Canal which is also a pleasant experience.
 Usually, if you come here later in the afternoon (around 3-4 pm) it’s not busy because the park closes at sunset.
-The visitor is closed from March to November because of the pandemic.

 Location: 11710 MacArthur Blvd., Potomac, MD 20854